Two phones, two years: How North and South Korea reconnected

 - North Korea calls South Korea to ensure hotline is stable again Thursday

-- Latest call brings the total number of calls to three in less than 24 hours
+- Latest call brings the total number of calls to five in less than 24 hours

 (CNN)At 3.30 p.m. on Wednesday, a phone rang in a room in an uninhabited village in the demilitarized zone separating North and South Korea.